NavIC

 NavIC Supported Processors | Image: Qualcomm

-Initially, all these processors are set to receive only the single frequency L5 band.
+Initially, all these processors are set to receive only the single-frequency L5 band.
 Later on, new processors will be unveiled with received for both the L5 and S-band.
-This does not mean that Google maps services will stop working.
-Just the tracking system will change from GPS to NavIC and the same information will be used by the apps to display our location, similar to how it currently functions.
+This does not mean that Google Maps services will stop working.
+Just the tracking system will change from GPS to NavIC, and the apps will use the same information to display our location, similar to how it currently functions.

 Will older devices receive ISRO’s navigation support through a software update?